Adult Day Care11 minute read

 Choosing the Right Adult Day Care

-Adult day services are regulated by state law, and rules and standards vary widely.
+Adult day care or adult day services (ADS) are regulated by state law, and rules and standards vary widely.
 In 2014, The U.S. Department of Health and Human Services reported that while all American states have some form of some regulation on adult day programs, only about half required them to be licensed and another 10 required certification.
 Some states perform annual inspections, while others may visit only every three to five years.
 Some may allow “social model” ADS staff to administer medications, whereas others may only allow medical model staff to do so.

 With this laxity in mind, you may find a great deal of difference between individual centers.
 That is why it pays to learn more about each ADS within a reasonable distance.
 If possible, visit the centers closest to you, and talk with the staff and other families that use the centers to determine whether the facilities meet your needs.
 Also find out if your state has an adult day care association.